shpaz/amq-streams-workshop/3-kafka-streams/README.md

-# Run real-time ETLs using Kafka Streams API on Openshift
+# Run real-time ETLs using Kafka Streams API

 Today more and more organizations are moving away from ETL, an ETL process is the form of Extract-> Transform -> Load where the data is being extracted from it's source location, being transformed into a clean valuable data and then loaded into a target database/warehouse.
 ETL jobs are batch-driven, mostly time consuming and messy mainly because there is no alignment between the different ETL pipeline components, which made the ETL architecture to be looking like a big spagetti plate.